-He currently heads up the firm’s energy & materials investments to include fuel cells, solar power generation and management, biofuels, and rechargeable batteries, among others.
-He continues to engage in his passion for early-stage investments by serving as chairman of the board of materials and energy companies including: Codexis, Inc., CNano Technology, Intermolecular, and Wildcat Discovery Technologies.
-He also currently serves on the boards of Biolight, Draths, Entropic Communications (Nasdaq:ENTR), Exela, Foro Energy, Luminus Devices and Solyndra.
+He currently heads up the firm’s energy and materials investments to include fuel cells, solar power generation and management, biofuels, and rechargeable batteries, among others.
+He continues to engage in his passion for early-stage investments by serving as chairman of the board of materials and energy companies including: Codexis Inc., CNano Technology, Intermolecular, and Wildcat Discovery Technologies.
+He also currently serves on the boards of Biolight, Draths, Entropic Communications (Nasdaq:ENTR), Exela, Foro Energy, Luminus Devices, and Solyndra.

 An area of special interest to Baruch is an innovative process for developing new chemical compounds called combinatorial synthesis.
 It applies a convergence of genomics, Moore’s law hardware, and custom software to enable very rapid screening of new materials.
 He has pioneered CMEA’s investments in companies that apply combinatorial synthesis including Codexis, Draths, Intermolecular, Symyx, Syrrx, and Wildcat Discovery.

 Baruch holds an engineering degree from Rensselaer Polytechnic Institute and a J.D. degree from Capital University.
-He is a registered patent attorney and is also a member of the Board of Trustees of Rensselaer Polytechnic Institute, the Board of Trustees of the Berkeley Institute for Synthetic Biology (BISB), the Board of Trustees of That Man May See Foundation, and the Board of Trustees for UC San Diego’s Dean’s Leadership Council, the Division of Biological Sciences.
-He is also both a member of the Executive Committee of the Council of Competitiveness and a member of the Steering Committee of the ESIS Initiative (Energy, Security, Innovation and Sustainability) of the Council of Competitiveness.
+He is a registered patent attorney and is also a member of the board of trustees of Rensselaer Polytechnic Institute, the board of trustees of the Berkeley Institute for Synthetic Biology (BISB), the board of trustees of That Man May See Foundation, and the board of trustees for UC San Diego’s Dean’s Leadership Council, the Division of Biological Sciences.
+He is also both a member of the executive committee of the Council on Competitiveness and a member of the steering committee of the ESIS Initiative (Energy Security, Innovation and Sustainability) of the Council on Competitiveness.